-Metamorphic rocks
+Metamorphic rocks – Types and Characteristics

-The metamorphic rocks are formed by the transformation of pre-existing rocks (igneous, sedimentary) to a new type of rock and then followed by the process called metamorphism.
-The pre-existing rock subjected to high temperature (greater than 150 to 200 °C), high pressure, causes physical and chemical changes in the earth’s crust.
-The example of metamorphic rocks is- Gneiss, marble, slate, schist, etc.
+The pre-existing rock is subjected to high temperatures (greater than 150 to 200 °C), and high pressure, which causes physical and chemical changes in the earth’s crust.
+Example of metamorphic rocks is- Gneiss, marble, slate, schist, etc.

 The Process of Metamorphism:

-In this process, the rocks transformed into denser, more compact rocks referred to as metamorphic rock.
+In this process, the rocks transformed into denser, more compact rocks referred to as metamorphic rocks.
 By rearrangement of components or by reaction with fluids in rocks the new mineral is created.
 The pressure and temperature can change previously metamorphosed rocks into new types of rocks.
 The metamorphic rock formed by metamorphosis is squished, smeared out, and folded.

-The metamorphic rocks may be classified as:
+These rocks may be classified as:

-- Common Metamorphic Rocks: Includes phyllite, schist, gneiss, quartzite, and marble.
+• Common Metamorphic Rocks: Includes phyllite, schist, gneiss, quartzite, and marble.

 Types and examples of Metamorphic rocks:

-Metamorphic Rocks | Example |
+Type of Metamorphic Rocks Example

 Gneiss

 It is a very common and widely distributed metamorphic rock.
 The gneiss is formed due to high temp. and pressure, the result of high-grade regional metamorphism.
-Ortho gneiss is gneiss derived from igneous rock.
-Para gneiss is gneiss are metamorphic rock derived from sedimentary rock. |

 Marble

-Marble is formed by the metamorphosis of Limestone. the metamorphic rock produced under the condition of thermal metamorphism. |
+Marble is formed by the metamorphosis of Limestone.
+It is produced under the condition of thermal metamorphism.

 Phyllite

-It is a cleaved Metamorphic rock having affinities with both slate and mica – schist. |
+It is a cleaved Metamorphic rock having affinities with both slate and mica–schist.

-Quartzite Quartzite is a metamorphic arenaceous rock.
+Quartzite is an arenaceous rock.
 It is formed when Quartz rich sandstone or chert has been exposed to high temperature and pressure.
-In this condition, the quartz grains get fused and a hard, dense irregular rock formation takes place. |
+In this condition, the quartz grains get fused and a hard, dense irregular rock formation takes place.

 Schist

-Schist is a well foliated, a higher degree of metamorphism, it medium to coarse-grained metamorphic rock. |
+Schist is well foliated, with a higher degree of metamorphism, it is medium to coarse-grained metamorphic rock.

-Slate the slate is a metamorphic rock produced by the low-grade metamorphism of shale.
+the slate is produced by the low-grade metamorphism of shale.
 It is a very fine-grained metamorphic rock.
-Its characteristics are excellent foliation called slaty cleavage. |
+Its characteristics are excellent foliation called slaty cleavage.

 Characteristics of Metamorphic Rocks:

-- The metamorphic rocks were once igneous or sedimentary rocks, these are changed or metamorphosed due to intense heat and pressure within the earth’s crust.
+• These rocks were once igneous or sedimentary rocks, these are changed or metamorphosed due to intense heat and pressure within the earth’s crust.

-- These rocks are found in a wide range.
+• These rocks are found in a wide range.

-- The imperfectly foliated are coarse-grained metamorphic rocks. ex. gneisses
+• The imperfectly foliated are coarse-grained metamorphic rocks. ex. gneisses

-- The fine-grained metamorphic rocks are perfectly foliated. eg. Schist from Shale.
+• The fine-grained metamorphic rocks are perfectly foliated. eg. Schist from Shale.

-- Most gneissic metamorphic rocks consisting bands of granular quartz and feldspar.
+• Most gneissic metamorphic rocks consisting bands of granular quartz and feldspar.

 You can also read: